glani/EllipseDetectorLib/README.md

 Real-time ellipse detection is an important yet challenging task, since the estimation of the five parameters of an ellipse requires heavy computation.

-A new efficient ellipse detection method (Y. Xie and Q. Ji), has remained ineffective and inappropriate for realtime processing
+A new efficient ellipse detection method (Y. Xie and Q. Ji) has remained ineffective and inappropriate for realtime processing.

 It is suitable in programs which require an approximate ellipse detection and have to do this in realtime.